-And five years on, it feels like my brain has slowed, right, down.
+And five years on, it feels like my brain has slowed right, down.
 Why?
 Because I’ve moved through the four stages of mummy brain.

-Here’s what they are.
 Do you think this could be happening to you, too?

 It all started when I got pregnant.
-When I’d forget where I was driving, why I’d opened the fridge door or struggled to find my words, I’d have a little chuckle, “ah pregnancy brain,” I’d laugh.
+When I’d forget where I was driving, why I’d opened the fridge door or struggled to find my words, I’d have a little chuckle, “Ah, pregnancy brain,” I’d laugh.

 You see, I’d read that mumnesia is a ‘thing’, thanks to all those weird pregnancy hormones.
-And although knowing my brain was functioning differently upon growing a new life and also that my brain cells were decreasing in preparation for bonding with my baby, it gave me some hope that this was all just a temporary thing.
+And although knowing my brain was functioning differently thanks to growing a new life and also that my brain cells were decreasing in preparation for bonding with my baby, it gave me some hope that this was all just a temporary thing.

 Then I had my baby.

-Stage two – newborn haze brain
+Stage two: Newborn haze brain

 The weeks after bringing my precious bundle home from hospital were a fog, but looking back, I think this is just as nature intended.
 I was too tired to do anything other than care for my baby.
 My brain had switched on its baby tunnel vision, and switched everything else off.

-Then as the weeks turned into months and my baby started sleeping more, my brain had a chance to restart, but unlike my computer, it didn’t function better after a sleep.
+Then as the weeks turned into months and my baby started sleeping more, my brain had a chance to reboot, but unlike my computer, it didn’t function better after a sleep.
 A bit better, but not much.

 I still found myself doing silly things, like buckling my baby into the car seat and driving off without the pram, forgetting what day of the week it was or how to get the sentence, “Can I please have a decaf flat white with no sugar” out.